hamidthri/hamidthri.github.io/_pages/about.md

 ---
 layout: about
 title: About
-subtitle: Researcher in deep reinforcement learning and trustworthy robot navigation
+subtitle: Researcher in Deep Reinforcement Learning and Compter Vision
 permalink: /

 profile: